LES0915/OS22_TermProject_Team9/README.md

 * zipp (3.10.0)

 ## ✍️ How to practice ✍️
-After downloading all the files in the repository, you can run the program by running the file main.py.
+After downloading all the files in the repository, you can run the program by running the file **main.py**.

 Enter sign up or log in.

-When you type sign up, enter a name for registration.
+When you type **sign up**, enter a name for registration.
 Verify that the name is already registered.
 If the name is not registered, enter a password.
 Afterwards, when the camera turns on, press any key on the keyboard to capture and save your face.

-When you type login, enter a name for login.
+When you type **login**, enter a name for login.
 If the ID exists, the camera turns on, and if it is the same person through face recognition, a Welcome message appears.
 If it does not continue to be recognized, you can manually press the p button to log in through the password.